Kindergarten Frequently Asked QuestionsFrequently asked questions regarding California state law relating to kindergarten.

 What are the eligibility criteria for kindergarten enrollment?

 Eligibility for kindergarten is on the basis of age only.
 Once a child has entered kindergarten, some districts or schools may administer tests to determine a child’s readiness for specific aspects of the curriculum.
-The only state-adopted test used at the kindergarten level is the California English Language Development Test (also known as the CELDT), administered to students whose primary language is other than English.
+The English Language Proficiency Assessments for California (ELPAC) is the required state test for English language proficiency (ELP) that must be given to students whose primary language is a language other than English.
+State and federal law require that local educational agencies administer a state test of ELP to eligible students in kindergarten through grade twelve.

 If my age-ineligible child completes a full year of kindergarten in a private school, must the public school admit him to first grade?